Bite Alignment Treatment

 Bite Alignment

-“Bite alignment” (occlusion) is not just for chewing food.
-In fact, it significantly impacts your overall health.
-Poor bite alignment can potentially cause various issues such as:
+“Bite alignment” is not just for chewing food.
+It significantly impacts overall health.
+Poor bite alignment can lead to various issues, such as those listed below.

 • Headaches